 7:30 a.m.-10:00 p.m.
-Monday - Thursday 7:30 a.m. - 11:30 p.m.
-Friday Patterson Campus 7:30 a.m.-10:00 p.m.
-Monday - Thursday 7:30 a.m. - 11:30 p.m.
+Monday - Thursday 7:30 a.m. - 11:30 a.m.
 Friday

-(Buildings not scheduled for classes or a special event is closed.)
+(Buildings not scheduled for classes or a special event will remain closed.)

-As a rule, no one should be in college buildings after normal operational hours.
-The Campus Security have been instructed not to open buildings or allow people to remain in campus buildings after hours.
-Students, faculty, or staff who access to campus facilities outside of the hours scheduled above need must secure written authorization from the appropriate cost center head or administrator.
+As a rule, no one should be in a college building after normal operational hours.
+Campus Security will not open buildings or allow people to remain in campus buildings after hours unless previously approved by the appropriate Dean and Director Facilities.
+Students, faculty, or staff who access campus facilities outside of the hours scheduled above must secure written authorization from the appropriate Dean and the president's office.